sam-the-tutor/celo-Tutorial/README.md

 ````
 We define our variables that will store the kit and contract instances that we will create after.

-To connect to the Celo extension wallet, add the following code to our `main.js` file.
+To connect to the Celo extension wallet, add the following code to `main.js` file.

 ```js
 const connectCeloWallet = async function () {